 that what the Lord had said through the prophet might be fulfilled, “Out of Egypt I called my son.”

-A quote from Hosea 11:1, in which the prophet is recalling the exodus experience and teaching his contemporaries about the faithful love of God: When Israel was a child I loved him, out of Egypt I called my son.
+A quote from Hosea 11:1, in which the prophet Hosea is recalling the exodus of the Israelites from Egyptian bondage and teaching his contemporaries about the faithful love of God: When Israel was a child I loved him, out of Egypt I called my son.

 The lectionary then skips verses 16-18, which report Herod’s order that all boys in Bethlehem aged two and under be killed.
-This too would remind a Jewish reader of Moses.
+This is yet another parallel between the lives of Jesus and Moses.
 There was also a slaughter of babies when Moses was born, which is why he was put into a basket and placed on the riverbank, where the Pharaoh’s daughter found him (Exodus 1:15-2:10).
-Jesus is being presented as the new Moses who has authority from God to give a new law.

 When Herod had died, behold, the angel of the Lord appeared in a dream to Joseph in Egypt and said,